VritraSecz/LocatorX/README.md

 ### Use `sudo` before you enter any command and if you're termux user then you can skip this part.
 ## Installation

+### Note: Open Root terminal for Linux and Install

 + `apt-get update -y`
 + `apt-get upgrade -y`
 + `apt-get install git -y`